MartinLangbecker/mav-stations/readme.md

 A **collection of all\* stations of [MAV](https:/https://jegy.mav.hu/)**, requested from an endpoint used by their website.

-(\* All stations that would appear when using the MAV website.
-This excludes internally used stations or sub-stations like "München Hbf Gl.5-10", id "008069685".)
+_(\* All stations that would appear when using the MAV website.
+This excludes internally used stations or sub-stations like `"München Hbf Gl.5-10"` with ID `"008069685"`.)_

 [![npm version](https://img.shields.io/npm/v/mav-stations.svg)](https://www.npmjs.com/package/mav-stations)
 ![ISC-licensed](https://img.shields.io/github/license/martinlangbecker/mav-stations.svg)